ratschlab/immunopepper/README.md

 - `mhc-software-path`: Path for the MHC prediction software.
 Currently supported: netmhc3, netmhc4, netmhcpan, mhcflurry.
 - `--argstring`: Complete command line for the MHC prediction tool passed as a string.
 One should include here the command that will be directly passed to the selected MHC tool.
 The two *mandatory* arguments are:
   1.`--mhc-predictor`: This argument will specify the name of the software tool that will be used.
 The name should be in the format accepted by the library [mhc_tools](https://github.com/openvax/mhctools)
-  1. `--output-csv`: This argument will contain the path where the MHC prediction tool will save the results.
+  2.`--output-csv`: This argument will contain the path where the MHC prediction tool will save the results.
-  2. `--input-peptides-file`: This argument will have the path to the file containing the set of kmers on which MHC binding affinity prediction will be performed.
+  3.`--input-peptides-file`: This argument will have the path to the file containing the set of kmers on which MHC binding affinity prediction will be performed.
 If `--partitioned-tsv`files are provided, an intermediate file will be created and stored under the path `--input-peptides-file`.
 This intermediate file will contain the set of all unique kmers present in the partitioned files obtained from `cancerspecif` mode.
 If one does not want to use the output of `cancerspecif` mode for prediction, the path to the file that will be used for prediction will be directly provided under `--input-peptides-list`.

 The following parameters are *optional*:
 - `--partitioned-tsv`: Default = None.
 The input to this command is the path to the folder containing the partitioned tsv files from `cancerspecif` mode (output number #TODO:set number of [output section](#output-files)).
 If this parameter is set the tool will directly accept the files from cancerspecif mode as input.